wabzqem/qantas-code/content/careers.md

 Qantas is synonymous with aviation, but we've evolved in ways that may surprise you.
 Keeping our complex business ahead of the game in the digital age is a constant challenge.
 To be the best, we work hard to deliver digital solutions that respond to the needs of our business and customers.

 Technology is a big part of how we continue to pioneer our way forward.
 With eyes on the future, our IT team harness technology on a global scale and tailor local solutions for each of our ports.
-In our digital and technology hub teams, time is of the essence.

 ## Current opportunities